-New Jersey's continuous PM{2.5} monitoring network consists of 10 sites: Brigantine, Camden Lab, Elizabeth Lab, Flemington, Fort Lee, Jersey City Firehouse, Millville, New Brunswick, Rahway and South Camden.
+New Jersey's continuous PM{2.5} monitoring network consists of 11 sites: Brigantine, Elizabeth Lab, Ewing, Flemington, Fort Lee, Jersey City Firehouse, Millville, New Brunswick, Newark Firehouse, Rahway and South Camden.
 The data is transmitted once a minute to a central computer in Trenton, where it is averaged and automatically updated on the bureau's website every hour.
 Table 3 provides a summary of the data from these sites, and Figure 5 depicts the health level associated with the maximum daily fine particulate concentration recorded in the state each day for the entire year.
-Only days in which 23 hours of valid data was collected are used for summaries.

 Figure 5

-2008 Maximum Daily Fine Particulate Concentration
+2009 Maximum Daily Fine Particulate Concentration

 (Highest site)

 Air Quality Index (AQI)